 Aaron will walk through each element of the proposed rule, and also offer insight drawn from the Department’s own comments, which accompanied the rule’s release.
 He’ll also offer thoughts regarding potential comments institutions may wish to consider filing during the public comment period, and provide direction regarding how such comments may be filed.
 Finally, Aaron also will comment briefly on the Department’s overall (and ambitious) rulemaking agenda, and where the new Title IX rule fits into the agency’s plan.

 The live presentation of this webinar was approved for 1.5 hours general CLE credit in California and Illinois and 1.8 hours of general CLE credit in Missouri.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 *This is a 90-minute presentation